-Domestic violence in east Africa: How to break the taboo? – DW – 09/07/2024
+Domestic violence in East Africa: How to break the taboo? – DW – 09/07/2024

 Having said that, traditional gender stereotypes tend to be reinforced when the children are back at school.

-"We want men to make joint decisions, [to have] joint discussions with women," Sekajoolo continues.
+"We want men to make joint decisions, [to have] joint discussions with women," said Sekajoolo.
 "We want men to be able to talk to other men and to be able to change [societal] structures because our society is predominantly controlled by men."

-As part of Ubuntu's work, men are asked to question the cultural and religious norms that disadvantage and disempower women, Sekajoolo says.
-Women need to be in positions of greater economic power too.
+As part of Ubuntu's work, Sekajoolo said men are asked to question the cultural and religious norms that disadvantage and disempower women.
+Women also need to be in positions of greater economic power.
 But as a result of all this, the men often feel threatened or uncertain, he told DW.

-"The men don't know how they should behave with stronger women," Sekajoolo notes.
+"The men don't know how they should behave with stronger women," said Sekajoolo.

 Abuse is intergenerational

-In January 2024 thousands of people in Kenya protested about ongoing violence against women and demanded an end to femicide.
+In January 2024, thousands of people in Kenya protested ongoing violence against women and demanded an end to femicide.

 These cycles of violence damage people and for some women, it leads to the hope that maybe next time, their partner won't assault them.
 So it prevents women in abusive relationships from leaving, Mumbi told DW.

-Since 2016, at least 500 women and girls have been murdered in Kenya, says Africa Data Hub, a regional network that tracks such murders, despite all efforts in the country to prevent gender-based violence.
+Since 2016, at least 500 women and girls have been murdered in Kenya, according to Africa Data Hub, a regional network that tracks such murders, despite all efforts in the country to prevent gender-based violence.

 The United Nations Entity for Gender Equality and the Empowerment of Women, more commonly known as UN Women, argues that violence against women in Kenya is tolerated in local society.
 There, 42% of women and 36% of men believe that in certain circumstances it is justified for a man to hit a woman, UN Women reports.